barbara@ymow.org | (734) 217-4453

 Originally from Ohio, Chris moved to Ypsilanti in 2011 and grew to love the character and quirkiness of the city.
 He holds a master’s degree in historic preservation from Eastern Michigan University.

-Chris now lives in Monroe with his partner and their cat.
+Chris lives in Monroe with his husband and their cat.
 He loves cooking, gardening and Michigan history.

 Show less...